how i use computers

 footnotes

-2. this was also around 200 USD on eBay
+- this was also around 200 USD on eBay [back]

-3. i am planning to switch to GrapheneOS soon , for the additional security features & ability to use TalkBack , a screen reader . i could not figure out how to enable a screen reader on CalyxOS .
+- i am planning to switch to GrapheneOS soon , for the additional security features & ability to use TalkBack , a screen reader . i could not figure out how to enable a screen reader on CalyxOS . [back]

-4. ior maybe even nix-like configuration in the future if Spectrum goes well
+- ior maybe even Nix-like configuration in the future if Spectrum goes well [back]

-5. however , i have heard that , for some other entities , these languages are quite unpleasant to work with for the very same reasons .
+- however , i have heard that for some people , these languages are unpleasant to work with for the some of the same reasons . [back]